How to Improve Employee Engagement at Workplace

 “Employee engagement is the emotional commitment the employee has to the organization and its goals.”
 This is the definition given by Forbes.com for employee engagement.
 When employees are engaged, they will work hard towards attaining the goals of his/her organization.

-As it is clear from the definition, the main aim behind ensuring employee engagement is to improve productivity.
-While a happy employee may turn up for work every day, he/she may not give any extra effort for the organization.
+As is clear from the definition, the main aim behind ensuring employee engagement is to improve productivity.
+While a happy employee may turn up for work every day, the employer may not give any extra effort for the organization.

 If employee engagement exists in your organization, your employees will not feel the need to switch their jobs.
 Engaged employees aren’t just working to receive their salaries, they are contributing to their organization’s long-term success.

 Several factors can hinder employee engagement initiatives.
 It can be a lack of support from the management, a toxic work environment, or lack of appreciation.
 Let’s understand each of them in detail.

 One of the main hurdles to employee engagement is the lack of understanding of the concept.
 There are many organizations which believe that paying salaries on time is enough to make employees happy.
 But there are certain deliberate steps that organizations have to take to engage their employees.
 Otherwise, they will have to be a mute witness to the increasing employee turnover.

 Just as work is important for you, personal life is valuable for employees.
 If you continuously make them work beyond their timing and refuse to give them holidays, it will lead to an imbalance in their professional and work life.
 Productivity is not about how much time they are spending at the office, it is about the dedication that they show during their office hours.